jasonleebrown/UCE_phyluce_pipeline/README.md

 ```

 5) Even though these loci are already aligned (because the sequences were extracted from reads that aligned to a reference), I have found that re-aligning each locus with Muscle can fix some minor alignment issues (I think this has to do with indels).
 So run the muscle_loop script on the seqret output.
 This can take a while, like a few hours.
+Do this into the new directory:

 ```
 mkdir muscle
 ```
+Then run the script:
 ```
 ./muscle_loop.sh
 ```

 6) Concatenate loci with AMAS.
+To do this, enter the newly created 'muscle' directory and then run this script:

 ```
 python  /home/bender/miniconda2/envs/phyluce/lib/python2.7/site-packages/amas/AMAS.py concat -i *.fasta -f fasta -d dna
 ```

-Note JLB 12/2020: notice the specific location of AMAS.py (found when installing it see above)
+JLB 12.2020: Note the specific location of "AMAS.py" (found when installing it see above)

 7) The alignment will have a bunch of question marks in it.
 I guess these are from the read alignments.
 I replace them with – so that the alignments can be cleaned up with trimal (trimal will not touch question marks).
 It is possible this is a bad idea.